David Elm - Ulmus davidiana v. mandshurica

 Bark: Dark, ashy gray, flat-topped ridges separated by diamond-shaped fissures; outer bark when sectioned shows distinct, titleernating, buff colored and reddish brown patches.
 When young it is often quite spongy.

-Form: In the open, the trunk is usually divided into several large, ascending and arching limbs, ending in a maze of graceful drooping branchlets.
+Form: In the open, the trunk is usually divided into several large, ascending and arching limbs, ending in a maze of drooping branchlets.